KenSands1/Predictakey-IME/README.md

 # Predictive Keyboard (Android IME)

-A custom Android keyboard (Input Method Editor) that shows the six most likely *next* letters — based on what you've typed so far — on the number-row keys.
-When only one word in the dictionary still matches what you've typed, the space bar turns green; tapping it completes the word.
+A custom Android keyboard (Input Method Editor) whose top row shows the six most frequent whole words that start with whatever you've typed so far — tap one to insert the rest of that word plus a space.
+When only one word in the dictionary still matches what you've typed, the space bar itself also turns green and completes it the same way.

 ## How the prediction works

-- Words are loaded from `app/src/main/assets/wordlist.txt` (one word per line, order doesn't matter) into a trie at keyboard startup.
+- Words are loaded from `app/src/main/assets/wordlist.txt`, one per line, **ordered most-to-least frequent** — that order IS the ranking signal, so keep it frequency-sorted if you swap in a different list.
-- Each trie node tracks how many dictionary words pass through it.
-For the current prefix, the six child letters shared by the most words are shown on the top row, ranked left-to-right (or right-to-left, per the setting in the keyboard's Settings screen).
-This is purely a function of the prefix already typed — no overall word-frequency weighting is involved, so an unordered word list works exactly as well as a frequency-sorted one.
-- Tapping one of those six letters types it directly, letting you skip hunting for the key.
-- When the current prefix's node has **exactly one** word left in its subtree, the space bar turns green and shows the full word; tapping it commits the rest of the word plus a space.
+- For the current prefix, `PredictionEngine.topCompletions()` scans the list and returns the first 6 words that (a) start with the prefix and (b) are strictly longer than it — so once you've typed a complete word ("the"), that word drops off the row and only genuine continuations ("them", "then", "there"...) remain.
+Ranked left-to-right, or right-to-left per the Settings screen.
+- Rare prefixes may have fewer than 6 (or zero) matching words — those keys are simply left blank rather than filled with irrelevant words.
+The regular QWERTY keys underneath are unaffected either way.
+- Separately, `PredictionEngine.soleCompletion()` checks whether **exactly
+  one** dictionary word matches the prefix at all (whether or not it's shown on the row above); if so, the space bar turns green and completes it on tap.

 ## About the word list